Richienb/synergy-serial/README.md

 Type: `number`\
 Default: `3705750621`

-When `version: 3`, the unix timestamp (in seconds) of when the key expiring warning should appear.
+When `version: 3`, the unix timestamp (in seconds) of when the key expiration warning should appear.

 ##### expirationTime